 Spread the wealth using your new credit card to donate to your favorite charitable organization.

-Your generosity will not only benefit others, but it will also get you closer to the trip you’ve wanted to book for nearly free.
+Your generosity will benefit others and bring you closer to the trip you’ve wanted to book for nearly free.

 Additionally, crowdfunding websites like GoFundMe.com customarily accept credit cards.